12 Pinterest Alternatives Worth Trying in 2026

 Which platform is best for home improvement inspiration?

 Hometalk is the best Pinterest alternative for home improvement and DIY projects.
 It offers over 150,000 project tutorials and has a dedicated community of home improvement enthusiasts sharing their experiences and tips.
+Each project shows materials, estimated cost, and time needed, which Pinterest pins almost never include.

 Is there a Pinterest alternative without ads and likes?